cisagov/ScubaGoggles/README.md

   --outputfoldername    The name of the folder created in --outputpath where both the output JSON and the HTML report
                         will be created.
 Defaults to GWSBaselineConformance.
 The client's local timestamp will be appended to this name.
   --outputproviderfilename
                         The name of the Provider output json in --outputpath.
 Defaults to ProviderSettingsExport.
   --outputregofilename
                         The name of the Rego output json in --outputpath.
 Defaults to TestResults.
   --outputreportfilename
                         The name of the main html file homepage created in --outputpath.
 Defaults to BaselineReports.
   --omitsudo            This switch prevents running the OPA executable with sudo.
-  --quiet               This switch suppresses automatically launching a web browser to open the html report output and
+  --quiet               This switch suppresses automatically launching a web browser to open the html report output
-                        the loading bar output.
+                        and the loading bar output.
-  --debug               This switch is used to print debugging information for OPA
+  --debug               This switch is used to print debugging information for OPA.
 ```

 ### Example 1: Run an assessment against all GWS products